 - The process of fertilizing the egg; and

 - If a donated egg is used, the age and health condition of the egg donor.

 Is Surrogacy Allowed in Islam?

-On the other hand, most Islam scholars have verified gestational surrogacy, and there are just a few of them that reject it.
+On the other hand, most Islam scholars have verified gestational surrogacy, and just a few reject it.
 They approve of this surrogacy since the egg is obtained from the intended mother herself.
 So, the child belongs to their intended parents, according to Sharia.